OsJuQuiGa/biketrips-analysis/README.md

 | Wells St & Concord Ln | 12168 | Loomis St & Lexington St | 18898 |
 | Montrose Harbor | 11986 | State St & Chicago Ave | 18484 |

-Casual members use the service most often Friday, Saturday and Sunday, the campaign could be more effective these days and also offer a discount for members these days, actual members ride to a lesser degree these days.
  Casual rides concentrate around the shoreline and specially in Streeter Dr & Grand Ave and DuSable Lake Shore Dr & Monroe St stations, the campaign has to be more prominent in these stations.